aavilaherrera/beets-ydl/README.md

 - Use a `.netrc` file to use your own YouTube playlists

-  Security discussions apart, you can create a `~/.netrc` with credentials for youtube-dl to read.
+  Security discussions apart, you can create a `~/.netrc` with credentials for yt-dlp to read.

       machine youtube login somelogin@gmail.com password somepassword

-  Check [this entry](https://git.io/fN2TD) on youtube-dl docs for more information.
+  Check [this entry](https://git.io/fN2TD) on yt-dlp docs for more information.

   Like this, you can download private playlists or your subscriptions: